Cobberdog Fact Sheet

 * Intuitive, eager to please and thrive on training

-* Seek a deep connection with human eyes (their way if discerning your emotions and state of health)
+* Seek a deep connection with human eyes (their way of discerning your emotions and state of health)

-* No Shedding, No doggie smell even when wet
+* No or minimal Shedding, No doggie smell even when wet

 * Respond best to positive but firm and consistent training methods